 How long does it take you to make a collage?

-If you only count cutting and pasting: sometimes a couple of minutes, sometimes a couple of hours.
+If you only count cutting and pasting: sometimes a couple of minutes, sometimes a couple of hours, spread over days or weeks.
 But for me the process begins already with looking for raw material, e.g. browsing for used books in second hand stores.

 Where do you get the pictures/raw material from?